Lincoln Military Housing - A company for Growth and Opportunity!

 A Day in the Life of an Assistant Property Manager:

-Promoting positive resident relations by ensuring resident concerns and requests are responded to on a timely basis to ensure resident satisfaction.
+Promotes positive resident relations by ensuring resident concerns and requests are responded to on a timely basis to ensure resident satisfaction.

-Performing various administrative and computer tasks, email communications, input of information/data into various software and information systems (Payscan, Yardi, and other company-related systems.)
+Performs various administrative and computer tasks, email communications, input of information/data into various software and information systems (Payscan, Yardi, and other company-related systems.)